-Mr. Thomson holds a Bachelor of Science of Mechanical Engineering (University of Manitoba) and is a professional engineer.
-He is Chairman of Maha Energy Inc., a public Swedish oil and gas company; Chairman of Inventys Thermal Technologies Inc. ("Inventys").
-He also serves as Chairman and President of Enviro Valve Inc., a private company manufacturing proprietary pressure relief valves, since 2005.
-Mr. Thomson served as a director of TVI Pacific Inc. from May 2011 to June 2017; as interim Executive Chairman of Inventys from May 2016 to February 2017; and as Chief Executive Officer of ("Iskander") Iskander Energy Corp November 2011 to August 2014 and as director of Iskander from November 2011 to March 2016.
+Mr. Thomson holds a Bachelor of Science of Mechanical Engineering degree (University of Manitoba) and is a professional engineer.
+He is Chairman of Inventys Thermal Technologies Inc. ("Inventys").
+He has also served as Chairman and President of Enviro Valve Inc., a private company manufacturing proprietary pressure relief valves, since 2009.
+Mr. Thomson served as a director and Chairman of Maha Energy Inc., a publicly traded Swedish oil and gas company from November 2014 to May 2019; a director of TVI Pacific Inc. from May 2011 to June 2017; as interim Executive Chairman of Inventys from May 2016 to February 2017; and as Chief Executive Officer of ("Iskander") Iskander Energy Corp from November 2011 to August 2014 and as director of Iskander from November 2011 to March 2016.

-The above list does not include Patrick D. Daniel who is, by standing invitation as Chair of the Board, an ex-officio member of Cenovus's Audit Committee.
+The above list does not include Patrick D. Daniel who is, by standing invitation as Chair of the Board, an ex officio member of Cenovus's Audit Committee.